FCOO/leaflet-bootstrap-draw/src/_readme.txt

 Overview on objects in this packages

+** Administration of latlng-points **
+L.LatLngPoint - A point in the list
+    L.LatLngDistancePoint - Extension of LatLngPoint representing a point on the polyline given by the distance from the start

+L.LatLngPointList - A list of L.LatLngPoint

+** Different decedents of Leaflet marker **
+L.Marker
+    L.VesselMarker = Marker using L.VesselIcon as icon (fcoo/leaflet-marker-vessel)

 L.Marker (leaflet)
     L.BsMarker (from fcoo/leaflet-bootstrap): Round, color, shadow, puls L.LatLngMarker = Marker for points in GeoPolyline L.LatLngEditMarker = Marker for hover over line segment

-L.Marker
-    L.VesselMarker = Marker using L.VesselIcon as icon

 leaflet-polyline.js - Extend L.Polyline with options to draw "shadow" and "interactive"-zone

 leaflet-latlng-geopolyline.js - Object representing a list of LatLng that represent a polyline or polygon
-    L.LatLngPoint - A point in the list L.LatLngDistancePoint - Extension of LatLngPoint representing a point on the polyline given by the distance from the start

-L.LatLngPointList - A list of L.LatLngPoint